Red-Knights-CTF/writeups/2020/InterIUT_ctf/data_recovery_1/README.md

 We were provided with a post `RSSI` of a company `Random Corp.`

-As we all know best place to look up for companies and thier employee is `Lindedin`.
+As we all know the best place to look up for companies and thier employee is `Lindedin`.
 So i searched on linkedin `RSSI Random Corp.` and the first profile was for us

 ![](linkedin.png)

-Looking deep into her profile for email but there was no email mentioned in his profile. so i looked up for a website that can gather emails based on profiles and `https://skrapp.io/app/email-finder` worked for me
+Looked deep into her profile but there was no email mentioned in her profile. so i looked up for a website that can gather emails from a profile and `https://skrapp.io/app/email-finder` worked for me

 ![](skrapp.png)

-we got the email!!!
+we got the email !!!

 FLAG : `H2G2{giseleletrou@randomcorp.bzh}`